Escapingbug/ancypwn/README.md

 2. we have provided you with a `Dockerfile`, you can build an image yourself.
 And, please do that by using given `build.sh`, run `build.sh`.
 If you want more customization, please refer to customization section, and understand what's under the hood.

 3. Alternatively, you can pull down anciety/ancypwn:16.04, and tag it to `ancypwn:16.04`, ubuntu version number is switchable.
+(So anciety/ancypwn:18.10 shuld be tagged as `ancypwn:18.10`)

 3. Run `python setup.py install`, or maybe you need `sudo`.
 Pip version is also provided and recommended `pip install ancypwn`

 4. Everything should be good by now.
-If you got permission problems, try `sudo`
+If you got permission problems, try `sudo`, or you are using `MacOS`, see following for help.

+5. If you see some error message complaining about "pull access denied" or something like that, check if your tag is corret.

 ## MacOS GUI setup